MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 - Fixed an issue where the "Import Flat File Wizard" was not handling double quotes correctly (escaping).
 - Fixed an issue where related to incorrect handling of floating-point types (on locales that use a different delimiter for floating points)
-- Fixed an issue related to importing of bits when values are 0 or 1.
-See https://feedback.azure.com/forums/908035-sql-server/suggestions/32898535.
+- Fixed an issue related to importing of bits when values are 0 or 1 (https://feedback.azure.com/forums/908035-sql-server/suggestions/32898535).
 - Fixed an issue where floats were entered as nulls.

 Data Classification: